iam-peekay/personal-website/content/posts/2017-01-20_Learn-the-fundamentals-of-functional-programming---for-free--in-your-inbox-425c9fd901c6.md

 ---
+template: post
-title: "Learn the fundamentals of functional programming — for free, in your inbox"
+title: 'Learn the fundamentals of functional programming — for free, in your inbox'
+slug: /posts/learning-the-fundamentals-of-functional-programming/
+draft: false
 date: 2017-01-20T16:24:44.638Z
-template: "post"
-draft: false
-slug: "/posts/learning-the-fundamentals-of-functional-programming/"
-category: ""
-tags: [Functional Programming,JavaScript,Learning,Self Improvement,Learning To Code]
+description: >-
-description: "If you’re a software developer, you’ve probably noticed a growing trend: software applications keep getting more complicated.
-It falls on our shoulders as developers to build, test, maintain, and…"
+  If you’re a software developer, you’ve probably noticed a growing trend: software applications keep getting more complicated.
+It falls on our shoulders as developers to build, test, maintain, and…
+category: How it works
+tags:
+  - Functional Programming
+  - JavaScript
+  - Learning
+  - Self Improvement
+  - Learning To Code
 ---

 ### Learn the fundamentals of functional programming — for free, in your inbox